New Minimally-Invasive Treatment Options for Spinal Stenosis

 What is Lumbar Spinal Stenosis?

 Simply put, stenosis means narrowing.
-As we age, our spines naturally degenerate and develop arthritic changes.
-These arthritic changes including disc bulging, bone spurs and ligament thickening which all contribute to the narrowing of the holes called canals or foramina.
+As we age, our spines naturally age or degenerate developing arthritic changes.
+These arthritic changes include disc bulging, bone spurs and ligament thickening which all contribute to the narrowing of the holes called canals or foramina which allow safe passage of our spinal cord and nerves.
 This spinal canal narrowing or spinal stenosis can then cause back and leg pain.
 Lumbar spinal stenosis affects 14 million Americans.
 An additional 109,000 Americans will develop symptomatic lumbar spinal stenosis each year.

 What problems are associated with Lumbar Spinal Stenosis?

-Lumbar spinal stenosis is quite common in people in their 60’s or 70’s and older.
+Lumbar spinal stenosis is quite common in people in their 60’s, 70’s and older.
 The symptoms are back and leg pain brought on by standing and walking and known as neurogenic claudication.
 Standing and walking for more than very short durations or distances becomes difficult negatively impacting on quality-of-life.

 How do we diagnose Lumbar Spinal Stenosis?